 My 2-year-old son was diagnosed with reactive airway disease.
 Is this just another term for asthma?

-Answers from James T C Li, M.D., Ph.D.
+Answer From James T C Li, M.D., Ph.D.

 Reactive airway disease in children is a general term that doesn't indicate a specific diagnosis.
 It may be used to describe a history of coughing, wheezing or shortness of breath triggered by infection.
 These signs and symptoms may or may not be caused by asthma.

 Describing a condition as reactive airway disease in part reflects the difficulty in establishing a diagnosis of asthma in certain situations — such as during early childhood.
-Although it's possible for infants and toddlers to have asthma, tests to diagnose asthma generally aren't accurate before age 6.
+Although it's possible for infants and toddlers to have asthma, tests to diagnose asthma generally aren't accurate before age 5.

 - Definition of reactive airway disease.
 American Academy of Allergy, Asthma and Immunology. http://www.aaaai.org/ask-the-expert/reactive-airways-disease.aspx.
 Accessed Nov.
 10, 2015.

 - Fanta CH.
 Diagnosis of asthma in adolescents and adults. http://www.uptodate.com/home.
 Accessed Nov.
 10, 2015.

 - Expert Panel report 3: Guidelines for the Diagnosis and Management of Asthma.
 2007.
 National Heart, Lung, and Blood Institute.
 Bethesda, Md.: National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/guidelines/asthma/asthgdln.htm.
 Accessed Nov.
 10, 2015.